novastera/llamacpp-rn/README.md

 - Similar parameter naming and behavior
 - Support for most llama.cpp server options
-- Easy migration from server-based implementations

-If you're already using llama.cpp server in your projects, you can use similar parameters and expect similar behavior:
+If you're already using llama.cpp server in your projects, good for you :D

 ```typescript
 // Server-compatible initialization